robcarver17/pysystemtrade/docs/futures.md

 ### Naming convention and inheritance

 The base class is [simData](/sysdata/data.py).
-This in turn inherits from baseData, which is also the parent class for the [data storage objects](#storing_futures_data described) earlier in this document. simData implements a number of compulsory methods that we need to run simulations.
+This in turn inherits from baseData, which is also the parent class for the [data storage objects](#storing_futures_data) described earlier in this document. simData implements a number of compulsory methods that we need to run simulations.
 These are described in more detail in the main [user guide](/docs/userguide.md#data) for pysystemtrade.

 We then inherit from simData for a specific asset class implementation, i.e. for futures we have the method futuresSimData in [futuresDataForSim.py](/sysdata/futures/futuresDataForSim.py).
 This adds methods for additional types of data (eg carry) but can also override methods (eg get_raw_price is overriden so it gets backadjusted futures prices).